Startup America: Commitments

 President Obama Directs Federal Agencies to Speed Up Research Breakthroughs

 Breakthroughs in science and engineering create foundations for new industries, new companies, and new jobs.
-A new Presidential Memorandum directs all federal agencies with research facilities to accelerate the transfer of innovations from the laboratory to the commercial marketplace, making more efficient use of the approximately $147 billion a year that the federal government invests in research and development.
+A new Presidential Memorandum directs all federal agencies with research facilities to accelerate the transfer of innovations from the laboratory to the commercial marketplace, making more efficient use of the over $130 billion a year that the federal government invests in research and development.
 This directive streamlines private-public research partnerships, accelerates small business research and development grants by 50%, and provides more flexibility for regional innovation clusters.
 Learn more.

 National Science Foundation Launches Innovation Corps